chatty-cloud/docs/README.md

 ## Notes

 - Search is powered by [DocSearch](https://docsearch.algolia.com/).
-PlanetScale's configuration on DocSearch can be viewed [here](https://github.com/algolia/docsearch-configs/blob/master/configs/planetscale.json)
+ChattyCloud's configuration on DocSearch can be viewed [here](https://github.com/algolia/docsearch-configs/blob/master/configs/chatty-cloud.json)
 - Sitemap is only generated during a build and is not checked in to the repo.